 Unusual types of skin cancer include Merkel cell tumors.
 Merkel cell carcinoma starts when cells in the skin called Merkel cells start to grow uncontrollably.
 This type of cancer can grow quickly and can be hard to treat if it spreads beyond the skin.

-Dermatofibrosarcoma protruberans is another rare skin cancer, which begins in the middle layer of skin, the dermis.
+Dermatofibrosarcoma protuberans is another rare skin cancer that begins in the middle layer of skin, the dermis.
 The cancer tends to grow slowly and seldom spreads to other parts of the body.

 The basic facts

 Cancer occurs when normal cells go through a transformation and grow and multiply without normal controls.
 As these cells multiply, they form a swollen tissue called a tumor, which may be cancerous if it is malignant.
 This means that they will invade neighboring tissues — especially lymph nodes — because of their unleashed growth.
 They overwhelm the surrounding tissues by taking their space and feeding on their essential oxygen and nutrients.

 Skin cancers start as precancerous lesions.
 These precancerous lesions are changes in skin that are not cancer, but could become cancer over time.
 Doctors refer to these changes as as dysplasia.
 Among some dysplastic changes that occur in skin that you need to keep an eye on are:

 - Actinic keratosis is a red or brown, scaly, rough skin area, which can develop into squamous cell carcinoma.

 - A nevus is a mole, and abnormal moles are called dysplastic nevi.
 These can potentially develop into melanoma over time.
 Moles are simply growths on the skin that rarely develop into cancer.
 If a mole on your body looks different from the others, you should contact your health care provider to take a look at it.